Today’s Song: “No Weapon”- Fred Hammond

 *Fear of being alone?

 *Fear of something happening to a loved one?

 Our crazy world has given us plenty to be scared about, and our minds can just run with all sorts of grim scenarios.
 And every time we hear something that confirms it, it’s like a wrench turning in our stomach, as we’re sure that our greatest fears are coming closer to becoming a reality.

 Without getting too detailed, I’m going share with you some of what I’ve been dealing with in terms of fears.

-For a long time my policy has been to sort of ignore them.
+For a long time my policy has been to sort of ignore those things.

-To not read certain types of news stories, or if I did hear something unsettling, to certainly not think on it too much.
+To not read certain types of news stories, and when I hear something unsettling, to certainly not think too much about it.

 What’s the point?
 I thought.

 Why stress myself, have a broken heart and a stomach in knots over things that I can do nothing about?